iamdonovan/spymicmac/doc/tutorials/absolute/blocks.rst

     :align: center
     :alt: the absolute orientation estimated by re-combining individual sub-blocks

-|br| The images were divided into 4 overlapping blocks of roughly equal size for the :doc:`relative` and :doc:`register`
+|br| The images were divided into 4 overlapping blocks of roughly equal size for the :doc:`../relative/malt` and
-steps, before being re-combined into a single orientation used to extract DEMs and Orthophotos.
+:doc:`register` steps, before being re-combined into a single orientation used to extract DEMs and Orthophotos.
 This has resulted in relatively smooth overlaps between the different DEM blocks, as illustrated in the image below: